zinarr1/crosshairZ/README.md

 **crosshairZ** is a lightweight, customizable, portable, and open-source crosshair overlay for gamers.
 Whether your game lacks a built-in crosshair or you just want a clean static aim helper, crosshairZ gets the job done.
+And i made it in 2 hours (i think im spiderman)

 ---